Recovering the geometry of a flat spacetime from background radiation

 \subsection{Reconstructing a domain of dependence from its holonomy representation}

-In Section \ref{sc:2+1} and \ref{sc:3+1} we compute domains of dependence which are universal covers of MGHCF spacetimes.
-This requires a practical way of reconstructing (to a good approximation) the shape of a domain from the holonomy representation of the MGHCF spacetimes.
+In Section \ref{sc:2+1} and \ref{sc:3+1} we compute domains of dependence which are universal covers of MGHFC spacetimes.
+This requires a practical way of reconstructing (to a good approximation) the shape of a domain from the holonomy representation of the MGHFC spacetimes.
 For this, we use another characterization of those domains due to Barbot \cite{barbot:globally}.

-We consider a MGHCF spacetime $M$ of dimension $n+1$ with fundamental group $\Gamma$.
+We consider a MGHFC spacetime $M$ of dimension $n+1$ with fundamental group $\Gamma$.
 As explained in Section \ref{ssc:minkowski}, the universal cover of $M$ can be identified isometrically with a future-complete domain of dependence $ D\subset \R^{1,n}$.
 The fundamental group $\Gamma$ acts isometrically on $D$ with a quotient $D/\Gamma$ isometric to $M$.
 Moreover all elements of $\Gamma$ except the unit element act on $\R^{1,n}$ as loxodromic elements.

 \begin{defi} For $g\in \Gamma$, we denote by $ D_g$ the set of points $x\in \R^{1,n}$ such that $g^p(x)-x$ is spacelike for all $p\in\mathbb Z$. \end{defi}

 This is a simpler version of the definition at the beginning of Section 7 in \cite{barbot:globally}, but both definitions are equivalent in our case because the linear part of each nontrivial element $g\in \Gamma$ is loxodromic.
 In (2+1) dimensions, it is easy to give a more explicit description of the set $D_g$.
 If the linear part of $g$ is loxodromic, then there is a unique spacelike line $l_g$ in $\RR^{2,1}$ which is invariant under the action of $g$.
 It is proved in \cite{barbot:globally} that the set $ D_g$ is then equal to the union of the past and the future of $l_g$.